apache/nuttx/configs/README.txt

     development kit, eZ80F091 part, and the Zilog ZDS-II Windows command line tools.
 The development environment is Cygwin under WinXP.

+configs/ez80f0910200zco
+    ez80Acclaim!
+Microcontroller.
+This port use the Zilog ez80f0910200zco development kit, eZ80F091 part, and the Zilog ZDS-II Windows command line tools.
+The development environment is Cygwin under WinXP.

 configs/m68322evb
     This is a work in progress for the venerable m68322evb board from Motorola.
 This OS is also built with the arm-elf toolchain*.